 11 Liverpool Street, 3000 Melbourne

-The trademark of Mama’s dining experience is the ‘Feed Me Now’ offering!
-Patrons can bask in all the zingy and fiery flavours in Mama’s repertoire – indulging in a selection of our drool-worthy smaller, larger, and sides dishes – for an affordable spend per diner!
+The 'Feed Me Now' offering is what distinguishes the dining experience at Mama's from other establishments.
+Customers can enjoy all of the zingy and fiery flavours in Mama's repertoire, while indulging in a selection of our drool-worthy smaller, larger, and sides dishes, all for an affordable spend per diner!

-Peruse the latest selection of Mama’s delectable dishes available either à la carte or included in the ‘Feed Me Now’ offering!.
+Peruse the most recent offering of Mama's mouthwatering dishes, all of which are either available à la carte or are included in the 'Feed Me Now' package!

 Fujitei Japanese Restaurant